-- When handling dangerous materials, wear protective clothing i.e. gloves - Only stack material in authorised areas, never near doorways, access ways or on fire routes. - Stack on a level firm surface. - Materials stacked by pallet truck may have to be removed by hand, consider this in the method of placing. - When handling materials by hand, check weight, if in doubt ASK.
+- When handling dangerous materials, wear protective clothing i.e. gloves - Only stack material in authorised areas, never near doorways, access routes or on fire routes. - Stack on a level firm surface. - When handling materials by hand, check weight, if in doubt ASK.